cole-khamnei/anki_webscraping/README.md

 # <i>The Bottom Line</i> Deck
 <img align="right" src="resources/bottom_line_example.png" alt="drawing" width="250"/>
 <br> An anki deck from The Bottom Line excellent summaries of clinical trials that uses the "bottom line" as the answer card.
-Many recent large trials are included (DanGer Shock, ACORN, ADVOR, etc).
+Many recent large trials are included (<i>DanGer Shock, ACORN, ADVOR, etc </i>).
 Will be updated routinely (all deck updates will be backwards compatible). <br><br>

 Deck: <i>  Not uploaded yet </i>
 <br><br>